geldata/gel-editor-plugin/readmes/vscode.md

 ## Syntax highlighting for embedded code blocks

-This extension also provides syntax highlighting within string literals of other languages such as JavaScript, Go and Dart.
+This extension also provides syntax highlighting within string literals of other languages such as JavaScript, Go and Dart*.
 To enable the highlighting, include `# edgeql` in a backtick-quoted string.
 This will make it easier to spot syntax errors and make your embedded queries more readable.